January 14, 2019

 Azuga also offer high value remote asset tracking in addition to vehicle tracking.

-Our review lists the core features to expect from Azuga fleet tracking, as well as the customer support options and information on pricing.
+Read on for our review, which lists the core features to expect from Azuga fleet tracking, as well as the customer support options and information on the pricing offered by this fleet management provider.

 The Azuga FMS tracks drivers’ safety scores, updating their rankings in real time.
 Managers will be able to view driver safety histories and averages, and will receive alert notifications triggered by events including speeding, hard braking, hard acceleration, idling and other safety indicators.